microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 import { ElementStyles } from '@microsoft/fast-element';
 import { ElementViewTemplate } from '@microsoft/fast-element';
 import { FASTElement } from '@microsoft/fast-element';
+import { FormAssociated as FormAssociated_2 } from '@microsoft/fast-foundation';
+import { FoundationElement as FoundationElement_2 } from '@microsoft/fast-foundation';
 import { Orientation } from '@microsoft/fast-web-utilities';
 import { PartialFASTElementDefinition } from '@microsoft/fast-element';
 import { SyntheticViewTemplate } from '@microsoft/fast-element';